High Glycemic Diets Increase the Risk of Type II Diabetes

 In the first study, total carbohydrate intake was associated with a moderately increased risk of coronary heart disease, as well as in the second study.

 A higher glycemic load was bad news in both studies.
-It was strongly associated with an increased risk of cardiovascular disease in the first study, and in the second, it was strongly associated with an increased risk of diabetes.
+In the first, it was strongly associated with an increased risk of cardiovascular disease in the first study, and in the second, it was strongly associated with an increased risk of diabetes.
 There was an inverse relationship between vegetable fat consumption and the risk of either disease.
 When vegetable sources of fat and protein were chosen, the low-carbohydrate-diet score was actually associated with a moderately lower risk of coronary heart disease.
 Total dietary fat intake was not associated with an increased risk for either disease.
 And previous research by the same scientists found that a moderately high protein intake was actually associated with a slightly reduced risk of coronary heart disease!

 This study is interesting in that it shows that a low-fat diet is no better than a low-carbohydrate diet in preventing type 2 diabetes, and in fact showed that a vegetable-based, low-carbohydrate diet actually showed a protective effect.
 “I was also surprised that total carbohydrate consumption was associated with type 2 diabetes, and that the relative risk for the glycemic load was so high,” lead researcher Thomas Halton, D. Sci, told HealthDay Reporter.

 These data add to the expanding library of research that supports the significant health benefits (and safety!) of the Atkins Nutritional Approach™: a low-glycemic-load diet with adequate protein, high in fiber-rich foods such as vegetables and low-glycemic fruits, and adequate good fats and some whole grains in lifetime maintenance